Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-04/16-page.md

 The `initial-scale=1.0` part sets the initial zoom level when the page is first loaded by the browser.

 We will discuss this property more when _Responsive Web Design_ is introduced.
-In the mean time, include this in your head elements so that your pages display more appropriately on mobile browsers.
+In the meantime, include this in your head elements so that your pages display more appropriately on mobile browsers.

 <div id="code-heading">HTML</div>
 ```html